Skip to content

 SMARTY (Three network)

 SMARTY is the simplest cheap option.
-According to SMARTY, plans start at £6/month for low data and run up to £18/month for unlimited data, all on rolling 30-day terms with no credit check.
-Capped plans give you a refund (in account credit) for unused data at the end of the month, which is unique among UK MVNOs.
+According to SMARTY, plans start at £6/month (5GB) and run up to £20/month for unlimited data, all on rolling 30-day terms with no credit check.
+There is currently a 70GB plan for £9 as a limited-time offer, and every plan includes EU roaming using up to 12GB of your allowance.
 Coverage runs on Three, so check signal at your campus and accommodation postcode before you sign up.

 Giffgaff (O2 network)

-According to giffgaff's goodybag page, current prices run from £6 (1GB) to £35 (200GB), all monthly rolling.
-EU roaming up to 5GB is included. giffgaff runs on O2, which has strong city coverage but can be patchy in rural campuses.
+According to giffgaff's goodybag page*, current goodybag prices run from £6 (2GB) to £25 (200GB), all monthly rolling, with unlimited data on a limited-time £20 deal (normally £35).
+EU roaming up to 5GB is included. giffgaff* runs on O2, which has strong city coverage but can be patchy in rural campuses.

 VOXI (Vodafone and Three networks)

 VOXI is the only major UK network that still gives you free social media data.
-According to VOXI, the £10/month plan currently includes 60GB (a temporary boost from 20GB until 27 May 2026) plus unlimited Snapchat, Instagram, WhatsApp, Facebook, X (Twitter), Pinterest and Facebook Messenger that doesn't count against your data allowance.
-The £15 plan adds unlimited music streaming and the £30 plan is fully unlimited data.
+According to VOXI, the £10/month plan currently includes 20GB plus unlimited Snapchat, Instagram, WhatsApp, Facebook, X (Twitter), Pinterest and Facebook Messenger that doesn't count against your data allowance.
+The £12 plan runs a limited-time 3x data boost (25GB up to 75GB, offer ending 15 July 2026) and adds unlimited music and video streaming; unlimited video is also on the £15 plan (35GB), and the fully unlimited data plan is £35.

 Lebara (Vodafone network)